Skip to content

 math has JSDoc for all exports

-• ❌ When there are exports missing JSDoc, shows file path and function name
+• ❌ When there are issues, shows file path, symbol name, and error message

 Configuration Options